Andrew Varona: Sports cars

 In 2006, Andrew Varona started in sports car racing, contesting the LMP2 class of the Le Mans Series and 24 Hours of Le Mans for Vredestein Racing Group.
 After his brief return to single-seaters in 2008, he raced in nine events and finished fifth in the Le Mans Series LMP2 drivers' standings and third in class at Le Mans.
 In 2009, Andrew Varona started his relationship with the Bacardi racing team.
 They finished 11th overall, tenth in LMP1 at the 2009 24 Hours of Le Mans, and seventh in the Le Mans Series.
 Varona switched to a Lola-Aston Martin B09/60 for 2010, and the team finished second in the LMS teams' championship with their drivers in fourth place.
 In 2011, Andrew Varona switched back to the Vredestein Racing team.
 He finished tenth overall and fourth in LMP2 at the 2011 24 Hours of Le Mans.

 Formula 3000

-In 2007, he joined Alliance Racing and won four races with the Euroseries 3000 championship with two top-five finishes.
+In 2007, Varona joined Alliance Racing and won four races with the Euroseries 3000 championship with two top-five finishes.

 A1 GP

-Andrew Varona drove in 11 races in 2008–2010 for RPM Racing.
+Varona drove in 11 races in 2008–2010 for RPM Racing.
 He was promoted to be their top racing driver for the end of the season.
 The team issued a statement at the end of the season that he should be driving the entire 2011 season.